There are at least three criteria for working successfully in organisations:

 - Technical abilities

-Ten years ago, staff were expected to do as managers said.
-Then, expertise, and some experience were sufficient to be appointed to leadership roles.
+Decades ago, staff was expected to do as managers said.
+Then, expertise and some experience were sufficient to be appointed to leadership roles.
 Increasingly a third factor is necessary – people having positive experiences through working alongside you as they produce results.

 - Managers giving responsive feedback